 Cat (Spayed or Neutered): $15.00/year (regular fee), $7.50/year (senior citizen fee)

 Cat (Not Spayed or Neutered): $50.00/year (regular fee), $25/year (senior citizen fee)

-As you can see, the annual licensing fees for non-spayed or neutered cats is significantly higher than those who are spayed/neutered.
+As you can see, the annual licensing fees for non-spayed or neutered cats are significantly higher than for those who are spayed/neutered.